Tatoeba/tatoeba2/README.md

 Welcome to Tatoeba's source code repository 🙂

-Tatoeba is a platform which purpose is to create a collaborative and open dataset of sentences and their translations.
+Tatoeba is a platform whose purpose is to create a collaborative and open dataset of sentences and their translations.

 Contributing
 ------------